magmukendi/cs50x/week4/notes.md

   It is used in image processing and computer vision, particularly within edge detection algortithms where it creates and image emphasising on edges.

   I also started working on the recover  problem set.
 Which is a problem in which I try to recover the JPEGs from a forensic image.

+  2023.03.25

+  I also learned to input a text in a file. using the file library.